gnlmano/Probability-of-Death-KNN/README.md

   - /health — simple status check
   - /sampling — returns a random patient example + predicted mortality risk
 - Containerized using Docker and ready for cloud deployment (Render, AWS, or GCP).

+### 7. Prediction API Design

+- The API includes a `/sampling` endpoint that serves a randomly selected test-set patient and returns the corresponding predicted mortality risk.
+- In a real hospital deployment, the model would receive structured EHR records containing demographics, vitals, diagnoses, and comorbidities.
+These fields cannot realistically be entered manually through a public API, because:

+  - ICD-9 codes have thousands of valid values.
+  - Comorbidities come from a separate table.
+  - DIAGNOSIS strings must match the hospital coding system.
+  - Many numerical features come from automated monitoring equipment.

+- Therefore, the `/sampling` endpoint is intentionally included to illustrate the model's inference capability, while avoiding an unrealistic manual input interface.